Viktoru/mlfruitandnut/README.md

 ### Installing

-To install this custom module you just need to copy the module into your Drupal 8 Module folder or custom folder.
+To install mlfruitandnut module you just need to copy the module into your Drupal 8 Module folder or custom folder.
 After that go to my Drupal 8 Extend Menu to install the module.

-This custom module works with a content type form already created.
 After you install this module, it will create a Content Types called Main Lab Fruit and Nut.
+Also, it will create a page called "mainlab_list:.
+If you domain is domainName.com/mainlab_list.
+Add /mainlab_list after your domainname of your hosting.

 ### Developers